rofiahadeshina/RofiahAdeshina.github.io/_posts/2020-07-24-Rofiah-Adeshina-Data-Science.md

 ---
 ## Introduction
 Social media campaigns as other kinds are driven towards improving sales of product.
 Trends are set each day on social media networks mostly by influencial individuals.
-This blog post focuses on Twitter as a means to identify these individuals making use of their popularity, reach and relevance scores.
+This blog post focuses on Twitter as a means to identify these individuals making use of their popularity and reach scores.
 It also highlights the major hashtags used by these individuals.

 ## Methodology
 #### Web Scrapping